 The Anapu is humanoid and 6ft, 4" tall, just short enough to move through aa standard doorway without stooping.

 The feet of the Anapu mount motorized treads.
 On even terrain Anapu sometimes roll rather than walking.
-When moving at speed they skate rather than run.
+When moving at speed, they skate rather than run.

-Armament options include 10mm PDWs, Assault Pods (4mm PDW and 4 x 15mm micro-missiles) or police armguns (electrolaser and 4 x 15mm micro-missiles).
-A military assault rifle can be mounted on each forearm but requires a shortened barrel (-2d to damage) to be fitted so that it does not interfere with the use of the hands.
-Conceivably an Anapu could hold a rifle in each hand while also firing its forearm weapons.
+Armament options include 10mm PDWs, assault pods (4mm PDW and 4 x 15mm micro-missiles) or police armguns (electrolaser and 4 x 15mm micro-missiles).
+A military assault rifle can be mounted on each forearm, but requires a shortened barrel (-2d to damage) to be fitted so that it does not interfere with the use of the android’s hands.
+Conceivably, an Anapu could hold a rifle in each hand while also firing its forearm weapons.
 Some models are fitted with “cuff-hands”, manacle-like pincers used to restrain a suspect.

 An Anapu’s primary weapon is mounted in its head, between and below the eyes.
 (The brain of an Anapu is in its torso.)
 This is usually a modified 5mm, 5.6mm or 6.6mm assault rifle with a standard-length barrel.
 Some models mount other weapons such as electrolasers.
 Two launch tubes for 15mm micro-missiles may be mounted in each cheek.

 The head and limbs of the Anapu have a greater degree of motion than those of a baseline human.
 An Anapu attacked from behind may simply swivel its head and arms to fire behind it rather than turn around!

 The Anapu’s size, appearance and fearsome jaws make it an intimidating presence, which suits many of the roles for which it is used.